 Reason number 2.

-Also, keys left on a tableside or on the window ledge near the door can be easily fish hooked through the letterbox.
+Also, keys left on a tableside or the window ledge near the door can be easily fish hooked through the letterbox.

 Tip 6 – Intruder Alarm and CCTV.